Lynn Valley

-Lynn Valley is a neighbourhood in the District of North Vancouver, British Columbia.
+Lynn Valley is a neighbourhood in the District of North Vancouver, British Columbia, Canada.
 Located at the northern edge of Metro Vancouver, it sits between Mount Fromme and Mount Seymour.
 The area's natural parks include Lynn Headwaters Regional Park, the Lower Seymour Conservation Reserve (formerly known as the "Seymour Demonstration Forest") and Lynn Canyon Park, whose main attraction is the Lynn Canyon Suspension Bridge.
 Lynn Valley is named after British Royal Engineer John Linn, who settled in the area after 1869.
 The main intersection of Lynn Valley Road and Mountain Highway is the location of the Main Library and Town Centre.
 The area is now known as Lynn Valley Village.